-1.2 OTHER CLIENTS (Corporations, Financial Institutions, Startups, Investors, Crypto Projects, and Not for Profits/NGOs)
+(Corporations, Financial Institutions, Startups, Investors, Crypto Projects, and Not for Profits/NGOs)

-“I skate to where the puck is going to be, not where it has been.”
+“I skate to where the puck is going to be, not where it has been.” – Wayne Gretzky

 As a founder (and funder) of the Trust Over IP Foundation, the consideration of governance of any ecosystem is critical.
-We’ve looked at how cheqd could fit into various different ecosystems that we are helping with and are pleased that it fits nicely.
-It is focused on the creation of a permissionless network.
-They are working to ensure that no single party holds too much control.
-In this case, control could easily kill an ecosystem so that is critical.
-One of my most important operating principles is pinned on my Twitter profile:
+We’ve looked at how cheqd could fit into different ecosystems that we are helping with and are pleased that it fits nicely.
+Focused on creating a permissionless network, they are working to ensure that no single party holds too much control.
+In this case, power could quickly kill an ecosystem, which is critical.

 Control only what you must.
 Influence the rest.